uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_MadsTEMDriver.rst

 Then actually check the data so that we are confident in the output order for the flat list.

 >>> a = flat_targets[0:len(d.pftnums)]
 >>> b = df_targets.loc[df_targets['ctname'] == 'GPPAllIgnoringNitrogen']['observed']
 >>> all(a == b)
 True

 Then check on some compartment data.
+Here we need to make sure that only targets are included for PFTs, and compartments that are defined.
+So for example while the main targets data structure includes zero for undefined PFTs and compartments, these zero values should not be present in the `.observed_vec()` outputs.
+E.g.:

+>>> d.targets['VegCarbon']['Leaf']
+[2.0, 37.1, 8.06, 2.0, 2.0, 22.0, 23.0, 0.0, 0.0, 0.0]

+versus

+>>> df_targets.loc[(df_targets['ctname']=='VegCarbon') & (df_targets['pft']==4)]
+    cmtnum     ctname  pft  observed cmprt
+16       6  VegCarbon    4       2.0  Leaf

+>>> pd.DataFrame(d.observed_vec())
+    cmtnum                  ctname  pft  observed cmprt 0        6  GPPAllIgnoringNitrogen    0    11.833   NaN
+1        6  GPPAllIgnoringNitrogen    1   197.867   NaN
+2        6  GPPAllIgnoringNitrogen    2    42.987   NaN
+3        6  GPPAllIgnoringNitrogen    3    10.667   NaN
+4        6  GPPAllIgnoringNitrogen    4     3.375   NaN
+5        6  GPPAllIgnoringNitrogen    5    16.000   NaN
+6        6  GPPAllIgnoringNitrogen    6     6.000   NaN
+7        6               VegCarbon    0     2.000  Leaf
+8        6               VegCarbon    0     4.000  Stem
+9        6               VegCarbon    0     0.297  Root
+10       6               VegCarbon    1    37.100  Leaf
+11       6               VegCarbon    1   161.280  Root
+12       6               VegCarbon    2     8.060  Leaf
+13       6               VegCarbon    2    11.040  Root
+14       6               VegCarbon    3     2.000  Leaf
+15       6               VegCarbon    3     3.200  Root
+16       6               VegCarbon    4     2.000  Leaf
+17       6               VegCarbon    5    22.000  Leaf
+18       6               VegCarbon    6    23.000  Leaf

 First print out the tables of data so we can see the expected shapes.

 >>> flat_targets[len(d.pftnums):len(d.pftnums)+3]
 [2.0, 4.0, 0.297]